fbpx

 Hospitals can assess their service lines by evaluating the hospital’s individual departments, revenues driven by volume, expenses, productivity, and supply inefficiencies.
 Deeper dives into staffing models, procedure supply inefficiencies, and scheduling dynamics can provide more insight to leaders to understand the service line business further.
 To identify what drives patient loyalty, leaders should perform an analysis as to why and how patients choose where they go, and which access point they have entered the system.

 Network Integrity is the ability to keep patients within the organization-defined provider network.
 Network Integrity can optimize your hospital’s financial and operational performance.
-In this series, we will explore how a health system in Virginia was able to expand and reinforce their Network Integrity.
+In this series, we will explore how a health system on the East Coast was able to expand and reinforce their Network Integrity.

 Data Benefits from a Network Integrity Analysis